Frank Levy directs plays and theater

 The theater camp is located at Playmakers Theater, which is nestled in the Sans Souci forest, two miles north of Covington off of Lee Road.

-Aladdin ($250), ages 5-16, two weeks and a bit more right after schools close (May 28 - June 10), from 10 am to 2:30 pm on weekdays; with videoed performances the last weekend on Friday, Saturday and Sunday.
+THE ADVENTURES OF LITTLE RED ($250), ages 5-16, two weeks and a bit more right after schools close (May 27 - June 9), from 10 am to 2:30 pm on weekdays; with performances the last weekend on Friday, Saturday and Sunday.

-Rock and Roll Middle School ($250), ages 5-16, last 2 weeks before school starts.
-Camp is scheduled for July 23-August 5, from 10 am to 2:30 pm on weekdays; with videoed performances the last weekend on Friday evening, as well as Saturday and Sunday afternoons.
+THE SWORD IN THE STONE ($250), ages 5-16, last 2 weeks before school starts.
+Camp is scheduled for July 22-August 4, from 10 am to 2:30 pm on weekdays; with performances the last weekend on Friday evening, as well as Saturday and Sunday afternoons.

-For more info, call Frank at (985) 626-2605, email Frank, or go to the contact page for a printable/mailable registration form.
+For more info, call Frank at (985) 626-2605, email Frank, or go to the contact page to sign up online or for a printable/mailable registration form.

 in the news